Configure booking restrictions

 Limit repeat attendance for one participant and know when to use generic Touchpoint Restrictions instead.

-The standard v2 Activity editor mainly exposes per-participant attendance limits.
-If your team also uses a booking validation codes pool, treat that as a specialized setup and confirm it carefully before launch rather than assuming it is part of the default event flow.
+The Activity editor focuses on per-participant attendance limits.
+If your team also gates bookings with a validation-codes pool, treat that as a separate, specialized setup and confirm it before launch.

 When this page matters most

-Use event-specific restrictions when the rule is about how many times one participant may attend the same Activity.
+Use the event's attendance limits when the rule is about how many times one participant may attend the same Activity.

 Common examples:

-- a kids activity that should allow only one check-in per child per day
+- a kids activity that allows only one check-in per child per day

-- a drop-in activation that should allow at most three visits during the campaign
+- a drop-in activation that allows at most three visits during the campaign

-- a repeated session where one participant should not occupy every slot
+- a repeated session where one participant should not take every slot

 Choose the right restriction level